How Does Cold Weather Affect Your Eyes?

 Medically reviewed by Khuram Sarwar, Dispensing Optician at Feel Good Contacts.

 One of the most prevalent eye issues during cold weather is dry eyes.
-Cold air is typically dry, and this dry air sometimes leads to increased evaporation of the eye's natural tears, resulting in dry, itchy, and irritated eyes.
-This condition is particularly uncomfortable for individuals already prone to dry eyes.
-It can lead to itching, burning sensations, and a feeling of grittiness in the eyes.
-To combat this, consider using artificial tears or lubricating eye drops to keep your eyes comfortable.
+Cold air is typically dry, which causes natural tears to evaporate faster.
+This leads to dry, itchy, and irritating eyes.
+For those already prone to dry eyes, this discomfort can be even worse.
+It can result in persistent itching, burning sensations, and a gritty feeling.
+Use lubricating eye drops to keep your eyes comfortable and refreshed to combat dryness.

 Blink Intensive Tears Vials